EVerest/everest-core/modules/OCPP201/doc.rst

 Configuring the OCPP2 version
 -----------------------------

 This module supports OCPP2.0.1 and OCPP2.1.
-The charging station and the CSMS agree on the protocol version to used during the websocket handshake.
+The charging station and the CSMS agree on the protocol version to be used during the websocket handshake.
 The charging station indicates which versions it supports in the Sec-WebSocket-Protocol header.
 This header is set based on the device model configuration **SupportedOcppVersions** of the **InternalCtrlr**.
 The CSMS then selects the version to use and reports it in the handshake response.
 Note that **SupportedOcppVersions** is a comma seperated list and allows you to specify the versions